Austin Eubanks: Career

-Eubanks accomplished longer-term sobriety at the age of 29 after experiencing rock bottom on April 2, 2011, when he woke up in jail without any memory of what took place.
+Eubanks accomplished longer-term sobriety at the age of 29 after experiencing rock bottom on April 2, 2011.
+He had attended a Colorado Rockies game with friends the previous day, and blacked out at a restaurant after taking high doses of OxyContin and alcohol.
+When paramedics arrived, it was ascertained that Eubanks had a warrant out for his arrest, and he woke up in jail the next morning with no memory of what took place.
 Eubanks became a motivational public speaker.
 From 2015 to 2019, he was the chief operations officer for the Foundry Treatment Center in Steamboat Springs.
-He was a member of nonprofit boards and was the operations director of NorthStar Transitions in Boulder.
+He was a member of nonprofit boards and was the operations director of NorthStar Transitions in Boulder, Colorado.
 Eubanks was the executive director of Quiet River Transitional Recovery Community in Denver.
 On May 2, 2019, sixteen days before his death, Eubanks spoke at the 2019 Connecticut Opioid and Prescription Drug Prevention Conference.

 Personal life

 Eubanks married at the age of 25 but divorced four years later.
-He had two sons from his marriage.
-Eubanks was engaged to Alex Dooley.
-On April 2, 2016, Eubanks celebrated five years of sobriety.
-His body was found during a welfare check on May 18, 2019, at his residence in Steamboat Springs, Colorado.
+He had two sons from his marriage, and was engaged to Alex Dooley.
+On April 2, 2016, he celebrated five years of sobriety.

+Death

+On May 18, 2019, Eubanks' body was found during a welfare check at his residence in Steamboat Springs, Colorado.
 He was 37.
 His family confirmed that he died of an overdose.
 It was later confirmed the overdose was heroin.

 Charity

-Eubanks's family set up a memorial fund in his name to collect tax-deductible donations.
+Eubanks' family set up a memorial fund in his name to collect tax-deductible donations.
 In partnership with The Onsite Foundation, a nonprofit that provides counseling and emotional health education, the family launched a therapeutic program for survivors of mass violence.
 The program, called Triumph Over Tragedy, was created to honor the life of Austin Eubanks, a champion for trauma-based causes and programs.
 His girlfriend, Laura Hutfless, helps lead the effort as a member of the foundation board.